mmatyas/pegasus-docs/docs/themes/example-flixnet.md

 }
 ```

+!!! note
+    The `model` of the *vertical* ListView was a list of `Collection`s, so the `modelData` received by a delegate of that ListView (one whole horizontal row) is one `Collection` object.

+    The `model` of these *horizontal* ListViews is a list of `Game`s, so a delegate of the horizontal ListViews will see a `Game` in its `modelData`.

-And now they should show up in Pegasus:
+And now the game names also show up in Pegasus:

 ![screenshot](img/flixnet_game-titles.png)